If you're here, then you're probably feeling pretty lost with your novel right now.

 What kinds of books do you evaluate?

-I evaluate fantasy and sci-fi novels for middle grade, young adult, new adult, and adult audiences.
-This includes all SFF subgenres.
+I evaluate fantasy and sci-fi written for middle grade, young adult, new adult, and adult audiences.
+This includes all SFF subgenres (except for grimdark).
 If you're not sure what your book's genre is, don't hesitate to get in touch!

 How soon will I get my Editorial Evaluation back?